fadouaem/VBDDynamics/README.md

 # VBDDynamics
-VBDDynamics package solve a simple SIR model with delay usually used in modeling vector borne diseases dynamics
+VBDDynamics is a package created by Fadoua El Moustaid to solve a simple SIR model with delay usually used in modeling vector borne diseases dynamics